|What Boots do

 Rugged enough to protect your feet from rocks and

-With traction to give you a good grip on a variety of surfaces.
+Good traction to give you grip on a variety of surfaces.

 Boots, a modern take on the traditional rubber wellington

 style boot as fulfilling all of these needs.

 for for walking in, better than traditional wellington